jamesshore/ergotest/docs/automation_api.md

 > **Warning:** It's typically better to call [testRunner.runInChildProcessAsync()](#testrunnerruninchildprocessasync).

 Import the modules in `modulePaths` in the current process and run them as a single test suite.
 Requires each module to export a `TestSuite`.
 (See the [test API](test_api.md) for details.)
+The `modulePaths` must be absolute paths.

 The modules will *not* be reloaded if they have been loaded before, even if they have changed.
 As a result, this method is only suitable for automation that exits back to the command line after running the tests.